andreygio/amrize-dummy-api/README.md

 ---

 ## Limitations & Future Improvements

-**Multi-stage Docker build**
-The current Dockerfile is single-stage.
-A multi-stage build would separate the `pip install` layer from the final runtime image, producing a smaller artifact with no build tooling present in production.

 **Structured logging**
 The application relies on Flask/Gunicorn default output.
 In a real service, logs would be emitted as JSON (using `python-json-logger` or structlog), with `correlation_id`, `environment`, `version`, and `application` fields on every line — making them joinable with distributed traces and queryable in a log aggregation platform.